 - Train a more prepared law enforcement for ever-changing technology.

 Credentialing software for law enforcement also allows the unit to not only track the certification of its force, but also make sure any third-party vendors are properly vetted.
-A law enforcement agency that has this type of software can make sure any vendors such as IT companies or security have the proper access credentials to be on site and perform their duties.
+A law enforcement agency that has this type of software can make sure any vendors such as IT companies or security have the proper access credentials to be on-site and perform their duties.
 When law enforcement officials are protected while doing their job, they can better protect the community.

 Credentialing In Construction

 It goes without saying that quality construction companies don’t want just anyone constructing buildings or using heavy machinery on a project site.
 There are roughly 150,000 construction site accident injuries each year, according to the Bureau of Labor Statistics.
-Before a construction worker attempts a new skill, he or she must be able perform this in the field.
-A proper credentialing software system with training capabilities can administer internal certifications and records of completed on the job training.
+Before a construction worker attempts a new skill, he or she must be able to perform this in the field.
+A proper credentialing software system with training capabilities can administer internal certifications and records of completed on-the-job training.
 It can also store any outside certifications that are required such as OSHA, or other courses an individual has taken such as from NACE.
 This way no employee will be operating equipment that he or she is not properly trained on or is not certified.